 Regional anesthesia is also known as a nerve block, an epidural, or spinal anesthesia.
 Regional anesthesia involves injecting an anesthetic around certain nerves in the spine so you do not feel anything below the waist.
 You will likely have sedation with regional anesthesia to keep you relaxed and comfortable.

 What to expect the day of your hernia repair

 The day of your surgery, you can generally expect to:

-- Talk with a pre-operative nurse.
+Talk with a preoperative nurse.
 The nurse will perform an exam and ensure that all needed tests are in order.
-The nurse can also answer questions and will make sure that you sign the surgical consent.
+The nurse can also answer questions and will make sure that you understand and sign the surgical consent.

 What are the risks and potential complications of a hernia repair?

-Any surgical procedure involves risks and potential complications.
+As with all surgeries, hernia repair involves risks and potential complications.
 Complications may become serious and life threatening in some cases.
-Complications can develop during the procedure or throughout your recovery.
+Complications can develop during the procedure or recovery.